Merlin-Willner/TruthOrDare/README.md

 -A Profile Page, with a signout button and another link to my instagram for some user feedback

+Of course I didn't get there without any source of information, therefore at some points my code may seem familiar with code from:
+-fireship.io's flutter-firebase course,
+-flutters documentation and video series,
+-and some things like for example the URL-Links that I found on Stackoverflow and adapted to my needs But the idea, the logic, the Design of the Pages and most of the Navigation was made by myself.

 Lastly lets quickly go over each file and what they do:

+main.dart:
+   Entry point of my application
+   Basically some boiler plate code from Flutterfire and Fireship to make sure the Login works as expected and make sure there is a connetion                  between the client side app and the cloud

+pubspec.yaml:
+   added all of the dependencies that I needed for my google sign in, my url launcher and firestore (which will be used in the future as the app gets more features)

+google-services.json:
+   this file was automatically created by Firebase, when I added the app to Firebase contains all of my Fireship credentials

+build.gradle & build.gradle:
+   Copied the code from the instructions on Firebase And after some errors and some modifications now it doesn't throw errors around.
+   This was basically the hardest part of my app, because even though I had the fireship course and the official docs, I went from one error to another        without understanding what the error messenges ment.